humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 User dictionaries can be configured for [the entire network](admin://network/admin.php?page=search-config) (provided the subsites match the primary site language) or at an individual site level.

+## Updating User Dictionaries

+After updating custom dictionaries you will need to [reindex your content](../reindexing-content.md) unless you are on Elasticsearch version 7.8 or higher.

+Elasticsearch 7.8 usage is still experimental.
+Please contact support if you wish to try upgrading.

 ## Synonyms
 For better search relevance and results, a dictionary of synonyms can be very useful in the following cases: